Authentic Italian Pizza Dough Recipe | Perfect Pizza Every Time!

 4. Olive Oil (2 tablespoons)

-High-quality extra virgin olive oil adds a subtle richness and enhances the dough’s flavour profile.
+High-quality extra virgin olive oil adds a subtle richness and enhances the dough’s flavor profile.
 It also helps with the dough’s extensibility, making it easier to stretch without tearing.

-- Authentic Touch: Jamie Oliver’s Italian pizza dough recipe often emphasizes the importance of using robust, peppery olive oil for a flavour boost.
+• Authentic Touch: Jamie Oliver’s Italian pizza dough recipe often emphasizes the importance of using robust, peppery olive oil for a flavor boost.
 You can reduce the amount slightly for a healthier alternative, but the dough may be less tender.

 5. Salt (10g)

-Salt is key to developing the dough’s flavour.
+Salt is key to developing the dough’s flavor.
 Fine sea salt ensures even distribution throughout the dough.
-In Italy, sea salt is preferred for its clean, bright flavour.
+In Italy, sea salt is preferred for its clean, bright flavor.

-- Adjustments for Dietary Needs: If you’re making an Italian pizza dough recipe in grams for strict dietary tracking, measure salt precisely to ensure consistency in flavour and nutritional information.
+• Adjustments for Dietary Needs: If you’re making an Italian pizza dough recipe in grams for strict dietary tracking, measure salt precisely to ensure consistency in flavor and nutritional information.

 Step-by-Step Instructions

-Mastering the perfect Italian pizza dough is all about following the steps with precision.
-From activating the yeast to shaping the dough, every stage influences the final result.
+Mastering the perfect Italian pizza dough is all about following the steps precisely.
+Every stage, from activating the yeast to shaping the dough, influences the final result.

 1. Activate the Yeast

-- Tip for Overnight Fermentation: If you’re planning to make an overnight Italian pizza dough recipe, use cold water instead of warm.
-The cold temperature slows the fermentation, allowing for a deeper, more complex flavour to develop as the dough rests in the fridge.
+• Tip for Overnight Fermentation: If you plan to make an overnight Italian pizza dough recipe, use cold water instead of warm.
+The cold temperature slows the fermentation, allowing a deeper, more complex flavor to develop as the dough rests in the fridge.

 2. Mix the Dough

-In a large mixing bowl, add 500g of 00 flour and 10g of fine sea salt.
+Add 500g of 00 flour and 10g of fine sea salt in a large mixing bowl.
 Stir to combine evenly.
-Create a well in the centre of the flour mixture, and pour in the yeast-water mixture along with 2 tablespoons of high-quality olive oil.
+Create a well in the center of the flour mixture, and pour in the yeast-water mixture along with 2 tablespoons of high-quality olive oil.

-Using a wooden spoon or your hands, mix until a shaggy, slightly sticky dough begins to form.
+Mix with a wooden spoon or your hands until a shaggy, slightly sticky dough begins to form.
 Make sure all the flour is incorporated, scraping down the sides of the bowl if needed.

 3. Knead the Dough

 Transfer the dough to a lightly floured surface.
-Knead energetically for 10-15 minutes until the dough becomes smooth and elastic.
+Knead energetically for 10-15 minutes until smooth and elastic.
 The kneading process develops gluten, giving the dough structure and chewiness.
 The texture should be stretchy and silky for a Neapolitan-style pizza dough but not too sticky.

 4. First Rise

 Shape the kneaded dough into a smooth ball and place it in a lightly oiled bowl.
-To keep the dough from drying out, cover the bowl with a damp cloth or some plastic wrap.
+Cover the bowl with a damp cloth or plastic wrap to prevent the dough from drying out.
 Allow it to rise for 1-2 hours in a warm place until it doubles in size.
 If your kitchen is cold, consider placing the bowl in the oven with just the light on.

-- Overnight Option: Let the dough rest overnight in the fridge for an Italian pizza dough recipe that develops richer flavours.
+• Overnight Option: Let the dough rest overnight in the fridge for an Italian pizza dough recipe that develops richer flavors.
 This slow fermentation adds a subtle tang and improved texture to the crust.

 5. Shape the Dough

-Gently punch down the dough after it has risen to let out any excess air.
-Transfer it to a floured surface and divide it into equal-sized balls, depending on the number of pizzas you want to make.
+Gently punch down the dough after it has risen to release any excess air.
+Transfer it to a floured surface and divide it into equal-sized balls, depending on how many pizzas you want to make.
 Each dough ball should weigh approximately 250g, ideal for a standard 10-12 inch pizza.

 Cover the balls with a damp cloth and let them rest for 15-30 minutes.
-This resting phase lets the gluten relax, making it simpler to shape the dough.
+This resting phase relaxes the gluten, making it simpler to shape the dough.

-- Shaping Tip: For a thin crust, roll the dough out with a rolling pin or stretch it by hand, using gentle pulling motions.
+• Shaping Tip: Roll the dough out with a rolling pin or stretch it by hand, using gentle pulling motions for a thin crust.
 If you prefer a thicker, more traditional crust, shape the dough but don’t roll it out as thinly.

 6. Top and Bake